retorquere/zotero-deb/README.md

 ----

-This repository contains packaged releases of [Zotero](https://www.zotero.org) and [Juris-M](https://juris-m.github.io) for Debian-based Linux systems and Crostini-enabled chromebooks, and the script used to build them.
+This repository contains packaged releases of [Zotero](https://www.zotero.org) <!-- and [Juris-M](https://juris-m.github.io) --> for Debian-based Linux systems and Crostini-enabled chromebooks, and the script used to build them.
 It also offers the latest nightly zotero-beta.

-This repository updates to new releases of Zotero and Juris-M within 2 hours, usually faster.
+This repository updates to new releases of Zotero <!-- and Juris-M --> within 2 hours, usually faster.

 ## Contents of the packages

-The packages include the whole Zotero/Juris-M binaries, as built by Zotero / Juris-M teams themselves.
+The packages include the whole Zotero<!-- /Juris-M --> binaries, as built by Zotero <!-- / Juris-M --> teams themselves.

 The packages provide a system-wide installation (into the `/usr/lib` directory), as opposed to a single-user installation (e.g. in your `HOME` directory).

 They manage both desktop file registration and MimeType registration.

-## Installing Zotero / Juris-M
+## Installing Zotero <!-- / Juris-M -->

 If you're previously used the tarball install, delete `~/.local/share/applications/zotero.desktop`.